 Teaching contact hours

 The number of contact hours may vary from semester to semester, however, on average, it is likely to be around 14 contact hours per week in the taught semesters.
-Additionally, you will be expected to undertake significant self-directed study, depending on the demands of individual modules.
+Additionally, you will be expected to undertake at least 12 hours of self-directed study, depending on the demands of individual modules.